 Domestic Asset Protection Trusts

-Asset protection trusts in the United States are frequently referred to as domestic asset protection trusts.
+We commonly refer to asset protection trusts in the United States as domestic asset protection trusts.
 There are currently 17 states in the US which allow for domestic asset protection trusts.
-Domestic asset protection trusts are irrevocable self-settled spendthrift trusts.
+We structure domestic asset protection trusts as irrevocable self-settled spendthrift trusts.

 Other individuals may wish to protect their assets from a spendthrift heir.
-Asset protection trusts may also be used in lieu of prenuptial and postnuptial agreements for asset protection in the event of divorce.
+Many people use asset protection trusts in lieu of prenuptial and postnuptial agreements.
+They do so for asset protection in the event of divorce.
 This is not possible, however, in all domestic jurisdictions.

 The primary objective in settling an asset protection trust is usually to protect assets.
-However, they may also be used for other purposes.
-The irrevocable nature of asset protection trusts means that trust assets can be excluded from the settlor’s estate.
+However, you may also use one for other purposes.
+The irrevocable nature of asset protection trusts means you may exclude trust assets from your (the settlor’s) estate.
 For this reason, they can be beneficial tools for tax planning.

-These trusts may be used to protect many different types of assets.
+One may use these trusts to protect many different types of assets.
 These assets may include, real estate, cash, stocks, bonds, jewelry, family heirlooms, and more.
 The assets held in an asset protection trust may be located anywhere in the world.
 However, there are advantages to holding offshore trust assets internationally, as we will discuss.

 Advantages and Disadvantages

 Domestic asset protection trusts offer many advantages for settlors.
 However, there are also downfalls which are important to be aware of.
 First and foremost, domestic asset protection trusts are subject to US laws.
-This means that any judgments from a US court of law may be enforced against the assets held within the trust.
+This means that a US court of law can enforce nearly any judgment against the assets held within the trust.

 Another major flaw of domestic asset protection trusts is the existence of exception creditors in many jurisdictions.
 An exception creditor is a creditor who has the ability to pierce through the protection afforded by the asset protection trusts.
 These creditors may include the state and federal government for tax purposes, alimony creditors, child support creditors, and tort creditors.
-For this reason, domestic asset protection trusts in a number of jurisdictions may not prove useful for asset protection in the event of divorce.
+For this reason, domestic asset protection trusts in a number of jurisdictions may not prove useful in the event of divorce.
 They also have significant limitations when it comes to tax planning.
 Furthermore, the time and cost associated with filing a lawsuit against the settlor of a domestic asset protection trust is not prohibitive.
-As a result, trustees of domestic asset protection trusts are frequently deposed and subpoenaed.
+As a result, plaintiff’s attorneys frequently depose and subpoena trustees of domestic asset protection trusts.

 Offshore Asset Protection Trusts